taytruong13/DFT/Counter_Scan/README.md

-# 8-bit Synchronous Counter with Scan Chain Specification
+# 8-bit Synchronous Counter with Scan Chain

 This document specifies the design of an 8-bit synchronous counter with scan chain functionality.
 The counter supports normal counting operation and allows scan chain testing for reading or loading the counter state.